Sustainability

 • BDMS PDPA Awareness Training for BDMS Physicians

 These courses encompass the Code of Conduct and good practices for doctors and dentists, including PDPA, informed consent, and other relevant laws to ensure doctors’ awareness of insured patients as well as to communicate and foster an understanding of correct medical practices which shall be in line with BDMS Bylaws.
 These 5 courses are mandatory courses for all BDMS doctors and dentists to attend via the BDMS MSO Training.
+In 2024, BDMS mandates 100% completion of online mandatory training for all doctors and dentists

 Risk Management Process in BDMS New Product and Service Development Process